GWphua/aws-notes/README.md

 - Allow you to partition your network inside your VPC
 - AZ-specific resource
-- A public subnet is a subnet that is accessible from the internet.
+- A Public subnet is a subnet that is accessible from the internet.
 - A Private subnet is a subnet that is not accessible from the internet.
 - To define access to the internet and between subnets, we use Route Tables.